djkemmet/phlikit-django/Documentation/Building An Application Server.md

 # Building a Digital Ocean Droplet to Host Our Application
+This is a really shitty way to do this. it essentially is still using the built in web server and uses nginx as a secure gateway to the world.
+There has to be a better way.

 ## Prep the Droplet
 1. apt update && apt upgrade